 Furthermore, low oxygen levels can lead to an increased risk of post-operative complications including infection, heart failure, pulmonary hypertension and renal failure.
 Even, ‘modest fluctuations in oxygen delivery may lead to cognitive dysfunction’ and those patients that experience a drop of brain oxygen levels of greater than 25% during surgery showed a decline in Mini Mental State Examination scores after seven days.
 This decline was still evident 3 months later, in 5-12% of patients.1

-For claims of medical negligence to be successful, it must be proven that the medical treatment provided fell below acceptable standards and that this negligence directly led to an injury.
+For brain injury claims for medical negligence to be successful, it must be proven that the medical treatment provided fell below acceptable standards and that this negligence directly led to an injury.
 The process of claiming compensation in these cases can be stressful and time consuming, so you need to engage a solicitor who knows what they are doing.
 Stephanie Prior, Medical Negligence Solicitor at Osbornes Law, leads a team of solicitors who specialise in supporting victims of medical negligence in their pursuit of compensation.

 If you believe you or a loved one has suffered brain injury due to medical negligence, it is a good idea to get in touch right away.